TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions2Template.md

 - AzureKB
 -->

-### Procedures title. <!-- Use Procedures when the solution is a task-based procedure. -->
+### Procedures title <!-- Use Procedures when the solution is a task-based procedure. -->

 For a sequence of tasks, use ordered (numbered) lists.
 Example: